Step 1: Matching

 Step 6: Delivery

 Delivery time is the most exciting part of the entire journey.
-This is what everyone is hoping and dreaming for, and as an agency we do strive to help make this time as special as possible.
+This is what everyone is hoping and dreaming for, and as an agency we do strive to help make this time special.
 Having a baby can take anywhere from just a few hours to a couple of days.
+We will make sure all legal documentation and admittance paperwork is submitted ahead of time to ensure the delivery process is as smooth as possible.

 Step 7: Bringing Home Baby